 Awarded to seven individuals for their exceptional efforts in managing the MONPS Facebook page: Michelle Bowe, Andrew Braun, Brian Edmond, Susan Farrington, Jeff Nelson, John Oliver, and Deb Tyler.
 Thank you for your diligence!

+My neighbor’s husband has covid and was weathering it out at home but very very sick.
+One day she asked me if she could borrow some of my rabbit tobacco to make a tea for her hubby.
+I gladly gave her a bundle.
+A week later she told me the tea had really helped him.
 Yesterday when I was driving back from a family thing in IA my throat was burning and I was sure i was going to need antibiotics.
 But I made a tea out of the leaves and flowers and also burned a batch and inhaled the smoke.
 Today I am so much better I cant hardly believe it!

 I am so thankful I learned how to find and identify Rabbit Tobacco on my MONPS field trips.